brownbelt/UAC/README.md

 Drop a cab file named "fake.cab" into your c:\users\\%username%\downloads folder (or change it in the source code ;)

-Run lpe.exe  .... this will drop the contents of our cab file into system32
+Run lpe.exe  .... this will drop the contents of our cab file into system32 (if you use my cab file it will drop evil.dll in system32)

 HOW THIS WORKS: